 -If it seems it isn’t going to be thick enough, add a little more corn starch

--If you mean unsafe because of fire, it is important that the bag doesn’t make contact with the heating element of the oven.
-If you mean because of the recycled paper bag releasing toxins into the turkey, all we can say is that this recipe has been around for over 30 years.
+(FAQ) What about the talk that brown paper bags are unsafe for cooking?
+(Answer) If you mean unsafe because of fire, it is important that the bag doesn’t make contact with the heating element of the oven.
+If you mean because of the recycled paper bag releasing toxins into the turkey, all I can say is that this recipe has been around for over 30 years.
 I’ve been posting this recipe for over 15 years and never had a single complaint that anyone got sick.
-I’ve’ve had hundreds of emails that this is the best turkey they’ve ever tasted and the perfect recipe for first time chefs!
+I have received hundreds of emails over the years that this is the best turkey they’ve ever tasted and the perfect recipe for first time chefs!